rbwatson/to-do-service-sp25/docs/getting-started/introduction.md

 tags: ["introduction", "overview"]
 categories: ["getting-started"]
 importance: 10
+parent: "getting-started"
+hasChildren: false
 ai-generated: true
 ai-generated-by: "Claude 3.7 Sonnet"
-ai-generated-date: "May 12, 2025"
+ai-generated-date: "2025-05-13"
-navOrder: 1
+navOrder: "1"
+layout: "default"
+version: "v1.0.0"
+lastUpdated: "2025-05-13"
 ---

 # Introduction to the Task Management API

-The Task Management API is a comprehensive solution for creating and managing to-do tasks and users.
-This RESTful API provides all the tools needed to build robust task management applications with features for tracking task status, setting deadlines, and managing reminders.

-## Key features

-- **User management**: Create, retrieve, update, and delete user accounts
-- **Task management**: Create, retrieve, update, and delete tasks with support for various status values
-- **Task status lifecycle**: Track tasks through their complete lifecycle from creation to completion
-- **Due dates and reminders**: Set due dates for tasks with configurable warning offsets for reminders
-- **Pagination and sorting**: Efficiently navigate through large collections of resources
-- **Comprehensive error handling**: Clear error messages and status codes for troubleshooting

-## Use cases

-The Task Management API is designed to support a wide range of applications, including:

-- Personal to-do list applications
-- Team task management tools
-- Project management systems
-- Reminder and calendar applications
-- Productivity trackers

-## Getting started

-To start using the Task Management API:

-1. Review the [Quick start guide](quickstart.html) to set up your development environment
-2. Learn how to [authenticate](authentication.html) your API requests
-3. Understand the [rate limits](rate-limiting.html) to ensure uninterrupted service

-## API design principles

-The Task Management API follows RESTful design principles with consistent patterns for resource naming, HTTP methods, and response formats.
-Key design elements include:

-- Resource-based URL structure
-- Appropriate use of HTTP methods (GET, POST, PATCH, DELETE)
-- JSON request and response bodies
-- Consistent error handling
-- Bearer token authentication

-This API documentation provides all the information needed to effectively utilize the Task Management API in your applications.
+The Task Management API provides a powerful, flexible interface for creating and managing tasks and users in your applications.
+This introduction will help you understand what the API offers and how it can be used.

+## What is the Task Management API?

+The Task Management API is a RESTful service that allows you to programmatically create, read, update, and delete tasks and users.
+It's designed to be simple to integrate with while providing robust features for task management workflows.

+## Key Features

+- **User Management**: Create and manage users who can create and be assigned to tasks
+- **Task Creation and Management**: Create tasks with titles, descriptions, due dates, and other properties
+- **Status Tracking**: Track task progress through defined status stages
+- **Assignment**: Assign tasks to specific users
+- **Deadlines and Reminders**: Set due dates and configure reminder notifications
+- **Filtering and Sorting**: Find tasks based on various criteria including status, assignee, and due date
+- **Pagination**: Handle large collections of tasks and users efficiently
+- **Secure Access**: Protect your data with bearer token authentication

+## Common Use Cases

+The Task Management API is well-suited for a variety of applications, including:

+- Project management tools
+- Team collaboration software
+- Personal productivity applications
+- Workflow automation systems
+- Customer support ticket systems
+- Event planning applications
+- Educational platforms with assignment tracking

+## API Design Principles

+The API follows these design principles:

+- **RESTful Architecture**: Resources are accessed via standard HTTP methods
+- **JSON Formatting**: All requests and responses use JSON
+- **Consistent Patterns**: Similar patterns across endpoints for ease of use
+- **Clear Documentation**: Comprehensive documentation with examples
+- **Robust Error Handling**: Detailed error messages to help troubleshoot issues

+## Getting Started

+To start working with the API:

+1. [Create an account](https://taskmanagement.example.com/signup) to get your API credentials
+2. Follow our [Quick Start Guide](/getting-started/quickstart.md) to make your first API request
+3. Learn about [Authentication](/getting-started/authentication.md) to secure your API calls
+4. Explore the [API Reference](/api-reference.md) for detailed endpoint information

+## Next Steps

+After understanding the basics of the Task Management API, you can:

+- Check out the [Quick Start Guide](/getting-started/quickstart.md) to make your first API call
+- Learn about [Core Concepts](/core-concepts.md) to understand the API's foundations
+- Explore the [Resources](/resources.md) to understand the data model
+- Try our [Tutorials](/tutorials.md) for practical examples